DinjanAI/Clima_Weather_bot/README.md

 1. Start a conversation with the Clima bot on Telegram.
 2. Use the `/weather` command to initiate weather updates.
 3. Follow the bot's guidance to enter your location.
+Make sure the entered location spelling is correct.
 4. Receive a formatted message with the latest weather information for your location.

 ## Installation